agude/agude.github.io/_drafts/2020-01-27-my_second_sons_words.md

 Cory's life as both Cory's best friend and primary antagonizer.
 Cory learned to identify him quickly (and often would just point and say "big brother" when Theo had pushed him over).
+- **Older Sister** (Cantonese): Cory doesn't have a sister, but a there we two girls who lived next door in our apartment who he would play with who he called "older sister".
+- **Lion Dancer** (Cantonese): Theo became obsessed with lion dancers during Lunar New Year last year.
+Cory has picked up on this obsession as well and often does a solo lion dance.
+- **Google** and **Deebot** (English): We have a lot of tech in our house and Cory has learned about it.
+We talk to our Google Homes several times a day, and Deebot vacuums the kitchen every night.

+Of course, now that I have two datasets I can compare how they developed.
+Look for those posts in the near future!